Wiltoga/VS-OfflineFoodNoSpoil/README.md

 Releases available oln the [mods portal](https://mods.vintagestory.at/offlinefoodnospoil).

-How it works : When a player connects to a server, it adds to every spoilable item the duration it was offline, to the freshness duration before the game updates the skipped time.
+How it works : When a player connects to a server, it reset the transition timer to the current world timer, negating the progression to the next state.
+Only affects perishable items.